 Cajun Food Tours

 As the tastiest town in the South, you won’t want to miss out on Lafayette’s unique cuisine.
 Ranked No. 1 as Tripadvisor’s best thing to do in Lafayette, Cajun Food Tours allows guests to hop on a tour bus while learning all about the history and culture of Cajun food.
-Located in Youngsville, the tour takes groups up to 14 people while stopping at six different locations for unique tastings.
+With various options for pickup and boarding, the tour takes groups of up to 14 people while stopping at six different locations for unique tastings.
 Enjoy fresh gulf seafood, gumbo, boudin, and friendly Cajun hospitality!
 Tickets run $55 for adults, $35 for kids and group discounts are also available.

 Established in the 1970s, Acadian Village is Lafayette’s oldest authentic vision of life in 19th century Louisiana.
 The 32-acre private park showcases historic homes, Acadian architecture and Acadian history.
 Featuring authentic building construction, a blacksmith shop and a general store, the grounds offer tours and planned event venues upon request.

-Home of the world famous McIlhenny Tabasco Sauce, Avery Island is located just outside Emma in the heart of Bayou country.
+Home of the world-famous McIlhenny Tabasco Sauce, Avery Island is located just outside New Iberia in the heart of the swampy marshes that make up much of the land to the south of Lafayette.
 Family owned and operated since 1868, McIlhenny Tabasco employs more than 200 and sells products in 165 countries around the world.
-On Avery island, you’ll find Restaurant 1868, the Tabasco Museum, culinary tours, cooking classes and more.
-The Jungle Garden is also a nature lover’s dream—take guided bird tours, visit the ancient oaks and waterways and enjoy all Louisiana wildlife has to offer.
+On Avery Island, you’ll find Restaurant 1868, the Tabasco Museum, culinary tours, cooking classes and more.
+The adjacent Jungle Gardens, once the natural playground of the ultra-wealthy scions of the McIlhenny family, is a nature-lover’s dream: stroll through manicured Japanese gardens, snap photos of alligators and egrets, and view some of the most spectacular live oaks in the state.

-Vermilionville Historic Village is a Cajun, Acadian and Creole museum dedicated to educating the public on south central Louisiana.
-The 23-acre park is one of the world’s largest physical representations of an early Acadian settlement using original structures dating all the way back to 1765.
-The site features restored homes, park workshops, local performances and artisans showcasing early crafts performed by settlers.
+Vermilionville Historic Village is a Cajun, Creole and indigenous cultural museum dedicated to educating the public on the history of the people who first settled the region and those who were already there when they arrived.
+The 23-acre park is one of the world’s largest physical representations of an early Acadian settlement using original structures dating all the way back to 1765 when the French-speaking Acadians were expelled from British Canada and made their way to resettle in Louisiana.
+The site features restored homes, park workshops, local performances and artisans showcasing traditional crafts and folkways: from spinning and weaving to fiddling and blacksmithing.
 Working to enhance life along the Bayou, the historic village tours are perfect for groups, students and families looking to travel back in time.

-Lafayette, LA offers tons of attractions for museum-goers.
-Acadia Center for the Arts presents tons of visual art, film and theater.
-If you’re looking for something to do in Lafayette with kids, the Children’s Museum of Acadiana provides a range of hands-on, interactive exhibits designed to teach kids crafts and practical knowledge.
+Lafayette, LA, offers tons of attractions for museum-goers.
+Acadiana Center for the Arts presents live music, rotating visual art exhibits, and presentations of film and theater.
+If you’re looking for something to do in Lafayette with kids, the Children’s Museum of Acadiana provides a range of hands-on, interactive exhibits designed to allow kids to learn by doing.
 If you’re looking for something more science-related, don’t forget to check out the Lafayette Science Museum & Planetarium.
-The exhibits explore paleontology, geology, marine biology and an all-digital planetarium.
+The exhibits explore paleontology, geology, marine biology, local history and pre-history, and an all-digital planetarium with daily presentations.
+On the UL campus, adjacent to downtown, you’ll find the excellent Hilliard University Art Museum, which rotates exhibits of regional and international artists as well as extensive showings by students and faculty of UL’s prestigious visual arts program.

 Wondering how you’ll get around your favorite neighborhoods?
 Lafayette transportation offers plenty of options for traveling to and from the city.

-- Bike – Cycling is a viable option for getting from point A to point B. With the increased amount of bike paths, bike lanes and cycling safety awareness, Lafayette is well on its way to being recognized as one of the most bike-friendly areas in the state.
+- Bike – Cycling is a viable option for getting from point A to point B within central Lafayette.
+With the increased amount of bike paths, bike lanes and cycling safety awareness, Lafayette is well on its way to being recognized as one of the most bike-friendly areas in the state.
+The flat terrain is ideal for long rides, though some of the narrow historic through streets are less desirable than others for cycling.

 - Bus – For residents who rely on public transportation, there is the Lafayette Transit System and CityBus.
-While there are several routine bus systems in place, some do not run on Sundays (and wait times for stops on Route 70 can often top an hour).
-But the good news?
-The fare to take the bus is $1, which means you can travel back and forth to work for $10 per week.
-Just make sure you familiarize yourself with bus routes and online schedules.
+While there are several routine bus systems in place, they are infrequent and don’t run on Sundays or holidays.
+The good news?
+Bus fare is only $1 and the buses are clean and well-air-conditioned.

-- Boat – While boating serves as more of a leisure event than a transportation necessity, you’ll find that this is popular among local residents.
+- Boat – While boating serves as more of a leisure event than a transportation necessity (at least in this century), you’ll find that boating is enormously popular among local residents.
 Surrounded by lakes, ponds, swamps and bayous, Lafayette is the perfect place for boating, fishing and kayaking.

 A Look at the Lafayette, LA Real Estate Market